AlexWoroschilow/Dictionary.AppImage/README.md

 ### Features
 - translate words using the text field
 - translate words by double click at any words in any text
-- export history in csv format
+- export history into csv format
-- export history in anki format
+- export history into anki format
 - statistic as a calendar
 - simple dictionary format - sqlite db
 - convertor from the stardict to sqlite db (currently broken)
--

 ### Planned features
 - dictionary manager to download / enable / disable dictionaries